jp-gerona/apple_website/README.md

 # Summary

 This project is a clone of Apple's [iPhone 15 Pro](https://www.apple.com/ph/iphone-15-pro/) landing page, built using React.js and TailwindCSS framework.
-The website powered by [GSAP](https://gsap.com) and [Three.js](https://threejs.org/) to provide users a seamless experience and a beautiful interface that will captivate users buying an iPhone 15 Pro.
+The website is powered by [GSAP](https://gsap.com) and [Three.js](https://threejs.org/) to provide users a seamless experience and a beautiful interface that will captivate users in buying an iPhone 15 Pro.

 ## Features

 - **High-Performance:** The website is developed with performance in mind.
 It uses TailwindCSS, which is a utility-first framework with dead code elimination, reducing bloated CSS files.
 Additionally, it also uses lightweight javascript libraries in providing complex design implementations through GSAP and Three without sacrificing performance.
+Sentry and Vercel's Speed Insights keep track of the website's performance.

 - **Powerful Animations by GSAP:** The website provides enhanced user experience through smooth and beautiful animations using GSAP (GreenSock Animation Platform).
 GSAP is a light-weight Javascript library used for high-performance animations.

 - **3D Model Rendering with Three.js:** The website uses React-Three-Fiber (R3F) in rendering 3D Models for React.
 Users can explore the iPhone 15 Pro from every angle, color, and size using Three.js dynamic 3D rendering.
 Three.js is a Javascript library used to create and display animated 3D computer graphics in a web browser using WebGL.
 You can check their website by clicking this link.

 - **Video Carousel:** The website provides users an engaging and unique interactive video carousel made possible with GSAP and React.
+Users are greeted with sliding videos showcasing the highlights of the model, as well as having the option to resume or pause the video.

 - **Responsiver User Design:** The website is responsive to large, medium, and small devices.
 Providing optimal and consistent viewing across different screen sizes.
+Responsive design is made easy thanks to TailwindCSS.

 ## Running the Application

-The application is deployed with Vercel.
+The application is deployed using Vercel.
 You can check the website out at https://jp-gerona-apple-website-clone.vercel.app/, or if you want to set-up this project in your local machine, follow these steps.

 - Clone the repository
 - In your terminal, install the necessary dependencies by running `npm install`
 - Run the application in development mode using `npm run dev`
 - Run the application in build mode using `npm run build`
-- Vite will provide a URL to your local server: http://localhost:5173
+- Vite will provide a URL in the terminal to your local server: http://localhost:5173

 ## Additional Notes

 As stated with the note above, this project serves as a learning experience for me to understand and utilize the concepts of working with React and other front-end technologies.
-I will not use this project for **any reason** other than educational purposes only.
+I will not use this project for **any reason other than educational purposes only.**

 During this experience, I would say that using React opened a whole new world.
 To be more specific, it was really different from using plain/static HTML, CSS, and Javascript that I am used to.
 It felt like I was learning Web Development all over again.